Saturday of Week 5 of Lent – First Reading

 It is through Jesus, through the covenant signed by his blood on the cross, that the New Covenant will be ratified and is still in force.
 With one big difference – it extends now, not to one people or race, but to the whole world:

-The nations will know that I am Yahweh, the sanctifier of Israel, when my sanctuary is with them forever.
+Then the nations shall know that I the Lord sanctify Israel, when my sanctuary is among them forevermore.

 And that ‘sanctuary’ for us is the ongoing and visible presence of the Risen Lord, no longer identified with a building, but in his People, who are now his Body: